nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. Hiring Manager enters the command to delete a candidate by specifying the candidate's index in the list.
 2. The system deletes the candidate from the list.
-3. The system displays a success message.
-4. Use case ends.

 **Extensions**:
 - 1a.
 The list is empty: The system displays a message indicating there are no candidates to delete.